-Move to approve the transfer of \$40,000.00 from the Highway Storm Related Overtime account in the General Fund and \$20,000 from the Public Grounds Storm Related Overtime account in the General Fund to the Highway Front Loader account in the General Fund, pending approval of the Board of Finance.
+Move to approve the transfer of \$40,000.00 from the Highway Storm Related Overtime account in the General Fund and \$20,000 from the Public Grounds Storm Related Overtime account in the General Fund to the Highway Front Loader account in the General Fund.

-Michael S. Ahern, P.E., Director of Public Works Steve Karp, Highway Superintendent TO: The Board of Finance
+Michael S. Ahern, P.E., Director of Public Works Steve Karp, Highway Superintendent